ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 <iframe width="100%" height="100%" src="https://www.youtube.com/embed/v-TwpVgjShs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

-1. Use the table labeled "System 1" in the template to record your data.
+1. Use the table labeled &ldquo;System 1&rdquo; in the template to record your data.

 2. [Vi](#Vi-baseline) shows a sweep through frequencies with System 1.
 Watch the video and determine the frequency at which you see one standing wave segment.
 Record the frequency for the standing wave with one segment in your table.